Master of Science in Nursing

 Additional Admission Requirements for RN to M.S.N.
 Students

 Applicants will be required to meet all admission requirements for the MSN with the exception of having earned a baccalaureate degree in nursing.
 Students who have senior standing in the B.S.N. program may complete NURS 501, 502, 503, or 512 (up to 9 credits) as electives.
 M.S.N. courses that are completed will be waived upon entry into the M.S.N. program of study.

 Retention Requirement for All M.S.N.
 Students

+Students must fulfill all of the above requirements and successfully complete the RN to B.S.N. program, including Math 240 or equivalent.
 Students who earn less than a B in a required nursing course will be placed on the probationary status and must earn a minimum grade of B in all required nursing courses over the next 9 credits.